Brewery Building site

 - 1896 M.B.
 John started the 'Ballarat Brass Foundry' in Armstrong Street on land leased from the Welsh Church.
 There were three men employed and the block was probably the former S9-16.
-The business grew trapidly and the land fronting the realigned Lydiard Street was also leased from the church.
+The business grew rapidly and the land fronting the realigned Lydiard Street was also leased from the church.

 - 1926 'Ballarat Bertie' (the cellar-man) advertising image was introduced.
 It was used successfully until 1994 on 'Ballarat Bitter' labels.

 - c1935 United Welsh Protestant Church (on S9-A) closed.
-The wooden building was moved to Albert Street, east of the main SMB campus.
+The wooden building was moved to Albert Street, east of the main SMB Campus.
 It was probably the stone building that became the storage shed for W. Tulloch and later M.B.
 John.

 - 1936 M.B.
 John Brass Foundry purchased the triangular block S9-A after having leased most of it since c1900.
 By 1940, M.B.
 John Ballarat had become 'the largest inland Brass Foundry in Australia' and advertised that 'We specialise in Engineers Brasswork'.